-While prices fluctuate and depend on many variables the below summary will give a broad picture of commercial models and monetization of stolen data:
+While prices fluctuate and depend on many variables, the below summary provides a broad picture of commercial models and the monetization of stolen data:

 How much does customer data cost on the dark web?

-Attackers add skimming code directly or side-load it through the first or third-party script that is used by the target website.
-The skimming code is executed by browsers giving it the ability to steal sensitive information including recording keystrokes in the form fields and sending it back to attackers.
+Attackers add skimming code directly or side-load it through first- or third-party scripts that are used by the targeted website.
+The skimming code is executed by the browser giving the attacker the ability to steal sensitive information, or record keystrokes in form fields, and then send it back to their command and control server.

 How does Magecart digital skimming attack work?

-As more and more companies do business online, websites that host pages requiring customer information are nearly everywhere.
-It’s now very common to find customer login, credit card payment, and account sign-up pages on almost every business web page, whether it is an e-commerce, healthcare provider, or media company’s site.
+As more and more companies conduct business with their customers online, websites that host pages which require customers to enter information are nearly everywhere.
+It’s now very common to find customer login, credit card payment, and account sign-up pages on almost every businesses website.

-Third-party scripts and libraries are often used to implement business-driven functionalities and features like analytics, marketing retargeting, live chat, forms, or shopping carts.
-Modern web development makes the use of third-party controlled scripts very common if unavoidable at all.
+Third-party scripts and libraries are often used to implement business-driven functionalities and features like analytics, marketing retargeting, live chat, forms, and shopping carts.
+Modern web development makes the use of third-party controlled scripts very common and unavoidable.
 These scripts also leave many organizations vulnerable to skimming attacks.

-The majority of skimming attacks are discovered weeks or months in operation.
+The majority of skimming attacks are discovered after weeks or months in operation.
 The mean time to detect (MTTD) and mean time to respond (MTTR) on client-side security breaches are astronomical.
 Victim organizations are responsible for post-breach costs that can reach hundreds of millions of dollars, especially if GDPR fines are involved.

-Successful skimming usually relies on one or more weaknesses on either the target website being exploited or third-party code being loaded by the target website.
+Successful skimming usually relies on one or more weaknesses on either the target website being exploited or third-party code that is loaded by the target website.

-When an attacker finds a backdoor, they insert a skimming code that will have access to form fields that process the target data.
-Skimming code records users’ input including recording keystrokes and sends it to an external command and control server that is controlled by the attacker.
+When an attacker finds a backdoor, they insert skimming code that will have open access to form fields which process the target data.
+Skimming code records user input, including recording keystrokes, and then sends it to an external command and control server that is controlled by the attacker.

 How to defend?

-While no approach can guarantee 100% security, a well-executed zero-trust model with detection and prevention of browser-level skimming attacks can help eliminate the majority of Magecart breaches.
+While no client-side security approach can guarantee 100% security coverage, a well-executed Zero Trust model with detection and prevention of browser-level skimming attacks can help eliminate the majority of Magecart breaches.

-Detection of skimming intrusion and vulnerabilities that are commonly exploited in skimming attacks looks for security configuration gaps and unsafe practices throughout the web page that process valuable data.
+To detect skimming attacks, commonly exploited code vulnerabilities need to be uncovered.
+Attackers look for security configuration gaps throughout the web page that processes valuable data.

 Magecart prevention-focused security inspection should:

-* examine whether the security access controls present any hazards to customers’ data
+- Examine whether security access controls present any hazards to customer data

-And if you are interested in automating your SecOps and hardening your skimming defenses please don’t hesitate to check our site www.feroot.com and feel free to ask questions or ask for help.
+And if you are interested in automating your SecOps and hardening your skimming defenses please don’t hesitate to check out www.feroot.com and feel free to ask questions or ask for help.